 Financial Support for Moving Expenses is available for this position 

 Skills and Abilities:

 • Assessment and Treatment: Demonstrated ability to complete initial and ongoing client assessments (clinical and diagnostic reasoning) through appropriate/prescribed technical, therapeutic, safety type interventions.

-• Teaching: Ability to teach and coach both one-on-one and in groups.
+• Teaching: Ability to teach clients and others both one-on-one and in groups.

 • Knowledge Integration: Integrates best practice and current research evidence to support professional practice decisions and actions.

-• Communication: Demonstrated ability to communicate effectively with people and their families as well as the public, physicians, and members of the interdisciplinary team using verbal, written, computer communication means.
-Ability to effectively resolve interpersonal differences and resolve conflict.
+• Communication: Demonstrated ability to communicate effectively with clients, families, the public, medical staff and members of the interdisciplinary team using verbal, written, computer communication means.
+Ability to effectively apply conflict resolution skills.

-• Human Caring and Relationship Centered Practice: Ability to promote client-focused care that demonstrates care for and with clients and significant others, sensitivity to diverse cultures and preferences, social justice concerns and the need for advocacy.
+• Human Caring and Relationship Centered Practice: Ability to promote client-focused care that demonstrates care for and with clients and significant others, sensitivity to diverse cultures and preferences, client advocacy and social justice concerns.

 • Management: Demonstrated ability to organize work, set objectives and establish priorities.
 Manages time and resources, implements activities to promote cooperation among the interdisciplinary team and collaborates across disciplines.

 • Leadership: Promotes staff morale, engagement and empowerment.
 Demonstrates creative planning for change and innovation, implementation of IH policies or other protocols, and ongoing professional development of self and others.

-• Equipment: Demonstrated computer skills including the use of Windows based programs.
+• Equipment: Demonstrated computer skills including the use of Meditech and Windows based programs.
 Demonstrated data analysis skills including appropriate data analysis and reporting tools.
 Demonstrated ability in the use of e-mail and word processing.
 Ability to operate other related equipment as required in the specific practice area.

 Who we are